 Perform Pet Teeth Cleaning Procedures at Home

 You can help your pet maintain healthy teeth and gums by brushing your pet’s teeth and giving your pet tooth-cleaning chew toys.
-Ideally, you should brush your pet’s teeth every day.
-If you’re unable to brush your pet’s teeth on a daily basis, even brushing your pet’s teeth once per week can still help your pet avoid dental disease.
+Ideally, you should brush your pet’s teeth every day but if you are unable to, even brushing your pet’s teeth once per week can help your pet avoid dental disease.